-Our approach to delivering bikes is a bit different than what some may be used to.
+Our approach to delivering bikes is a bit different than what you may be used to.
 When you walk into Cyclepath you won’t find a bunch of the big, household brand names.
 We prefer to give a leg-up to the smaller, boutique craftsmen that typically bring the finest quality products with the most innovative features to the market.

 Whether you want to build a bike piece-by-piece or go with a stock build kit, we are here to help.
 We provide a wide selection of incredible parts with proven track records and in a variety of different colors to ensure you have a beautiful machine that will last.